PSEi falls as inflation hits 7.2%

-The Philippine Stock Exchange Index (PSEi) slipped to 5,898.08, down 0.74%, as investor sentiment turned cautious following a hotter-than-expected inflation print of 7.2%.
+The Philippine Stock Exchange Index (PSEi) slipped to 5,898.08, down 0.74 percent, as investor sentiment turned cautious following a hotter-than-expected inflation print of 7.2 percent.

 The April headline inflation figure exceeded most projections, as spillover effects from the Middle East conflict proved stronger than anticipated, reinforcing concerns that interest rates may remain elevated for longer.